-Of course, you won’t miss out on the Treetop walk as we include this amazing walk in our tour.
+Of course, you won’t miss out on the Treetop Walk as this amazing walk is included in our tour.

-After the Pike River Mine disaster the West Coast was facing hard economic pressures with effects felt right across many businesses and towns, and one of the main goals of the New Zealand Cycle Trail project was to "breathe new life into dying towns" and offer better access to natural and historical treasures - which turned out to be the best decision ever.
+After the Pike River Mine disaster the West Coast was facing hard economic pressures with effects felt right across many towns and businesses.
+One of the main goals of the New Zealand Cycle Trail project was to "breathe new life into dying towns" and offer better access to natural and historical treasures - which turned out to be the best decision ever.

-As luck would have it, the official opening of the trail coincided with other events that put attention, even international attention, to the West Coast.
+As luck would have it, the official opening of the trail coincided with other events that put attention - even international attention - on the West Coast.
 Eleanor Catton's book The Luminaries, set on the West Coast during the time of the gold rush, won the 2013 Man Booker Prize.
 Then, Lonely Planet included the West Coast as one of the world's top 10 regions for tourists the following year.

 When the trail opened soon after, international media once again picked up on this.
 They included the West Coast Wilderness Trail in its reporting, giving it an unexpected boost.

-Interest in the trail and number of visitors have steadily been growing ever since - what more reason do you need to put this trail on your bucket list now?
+Interest in the trail and number of visitors have steadily been growing ever since - what more reason do you need to put this trail on your bucket list?

-Due to its remoteness, this is one track where a guide, will truly make your life easier and remove all the stress of tricky organisation.
-Compare us, join us, and whether you are solo or with a group, let us worry about the logistics, bike hire, accommodation, transport and shuttles, while you make new memories and find new adventures.
+Due to its remoteness, this is one track where a guide will truly make your life easier and remove all the stress of tricky organisation.
+Compare us, join us, and whether you are solo or with a group, let us worry about the logistics, bike hire, accommodation, transport and shuttles, while you make new memories and enjoy new adventures.